When your dog won’t come back when called

 When it comes to training the recall, there’s a couple of important rules.
 The first is to always make the recall rewarding and never punish your dog if you just called them and they came to you.

-The other very important rule is to never allow a situation where the dog can learn that coming when called is optional.
 So when someone tells me their dog runs off and won’t come when called, or until he feels like it, I have to ask, why is the dog able to run off and make that choice?

 If you haven’t practiced recall training to prepare for these situations, it’s really unfair to expect the dog to just know what to do.